Stable envelopes for slices of the affine Grassmannian: Stable Envelopes

-\begin{remark} Since the multiplication by $\ChernL{\T}{i}$ has simple spectrum by \refCor{CorSimpleSpectrum}, knowing the exact form of the multiplication uniquely determines the transition matrix to the eigenbasis [up to a rescaling of the eigenbasis].
-The fixed point basis is the eigenbasis, and the normalization is fixed by the polarization, so the restriction of the stable envelopes to the fixed points is uniquely reconstructed from the formulas in \refThm{ThmMainClassicalMultiplication} or \ref{ThmReformulatedClassicalMultiplication}. \end{remark}
+Let us finish with the following remark. \begin{remark} We know that multiplication by $\ChernL{\T}{i}$ has a simple spectrum from \refCor{CorSimpleSpectrum}, so the exact form of the multiplication uniquely determines the transition matrix to the eigenbasis [up to a rescaling of the eigenbasis].
+The fixed-point basis is the eigenbasis, and the normalization is fixed by the polarization, so the restriction of the stable envelopes to the fixed points is uniquely reconstructed from the formulas in \refThm{ThmMainClassicalMultiplication} or \ref{ThmReformulatedClassicalMultiplication}. \end{remark}